cjacker/opensource-toolchain-bouffalo-lab/README.md

 Bouffalo Lab Intelligent Technology (Nanjing) Co., Ltd. was established in Nanjing in 2016.
 It is a company focusing on the research and development of world-leading ultra-low power consumption, intelligent Internet of Things and edge computing SoCs, as well as providing overall solutions for intelligent cloud platforms. enterprise.
 At the same time, the company has complete multi-mode wireless connection technology, audio and video processing and artificial intelligence algorithm technology, which can fully realize the chip research and development of single-chip integration.

-In short, this company produce a series RISC-V based MCU which focused on WIFI, BT, BLE, ZIGBEE, includes:
+In short, this company produce a series RISC-V based MCU which focused on Wi-Fi, BT, BLE, Zigbee, includes:

 - BL602 series, Wi-Fi/BLE
 - BL702 series, BLE/Zigbee